janfincke/early-mcp-server/USAGE.md

 ### 3. `early://activities` ✅ Live API

-All projects (activities) from EARLY API
+All activities from EARLY API

 ### 4. `early://activities/active` ✅ Live API

-Active projects only from EARLY API
+Active activities only from EARLY API

 ## 🔗 Integration with MCP Clients